-There was approximately 5,200 total hours dedicated to ground litter cleanup during this reporting period, with four part-time employees working during the schools regular sessions at a combined 116 hours per week, and approximately 60 hours per week during the summer months.
-From just Newman Lake and tributaries, approximately 1750 pounds of floatable debris was removed from waterways.
+There was approximately 4,800 total hours dedicated to ground litter cleanup during this reporting period, with four part-time employees working during the schools regular sessions at a combined 116 hours per week, and approximately 60 hours per week during the summer months.
+From just Newman Lake and tributaries, approximately 2825 pounds of floatable debris was removed from waterways.

 In addition to the constant efforts on campus, JMU staff and students typically participate in Earth Day and provide a large group of volunteers to assist the City of Harrisonburg with efforts for the annual Blacks Run Clean-Up Day.
-Due to COVID-19, this event which is typically held in April, was cancelled and plans are to possibly reschedule in the Fall.
+This event increases awareness among students and staff of the opportunity to improve local water quality, and how to identity and report illicit discharges to the City or JMU for further investigation.
+The 24th annual Blacks Run Clean-Up Day was on April 9th, and had 278 volunteers that gathered over 2 tons of refuse, and 8 tires from the stream.